5ynthaire/5YN-TangramDecisionDriver-LLM-Enhancement/README.md

 4. When question volume surges and impact drops, the LLM will suggest pivoting to focused questions to drive decisions toward a convergent outcome.

 **Tips**
-- The LLM will add unique shorthand prefixes in its questions each round.
+- The LLM will add unique shorthand prefixes to its questions each round.
 Users can reference them in their answers.
 - Metrics such as A_n and S_n can be turned off by 'show metrics off'

 ## Supported LLMs